EhisFlynn/alx-system_engineering-devops/0x02-shell_redirections/README.md

  22-users_and_homes: Displays all users and their home directories, sorted by users, based on the /etc/passwd file.

  100-empty_casks: Finds all empty files and directories in the current directory and all sub-directories, with the following criteria;
  Only the names of the files and directories should be displayed (not the entire path)
-                      Hidden files should be listed
+                      Hidden files should be listed,
-                      One file name per line
+                      One file name per line,
                       The listing should end with a new line.

  101-gifs: Lists all the files with a .gif extension in the current directory and all its sub-directories, with the following criteria;
-                       Hidden files should be listed
+                       Hidden files should be listed,
-                       Only regular files (not directories) should be listed The names of the files should be displayed without their extensions The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file                                                   a, and file Rona should be listed after file jay)
-                       One file name per line
+                       Only regular files (not directories) should be listed, The names of the files should be displayed without their extensions, The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file                                                   a, and file Rona should be listed after file jay), One file name per line,
                        The listing should end with a new line.

  102-acrostic: Decodes acrostics that use the first letter of each line, with the decoded message ending with a new line.